 Do you ever wonder how your co-worker manages to saunter around the office in 6-inch heels on a daily basis?
 She likely found a shoe that works for her body type and needs.
 Well, she might’ve also just discovered our tips on how to make your heels more comfortable.
-Aside from creating comfort, we can give you some insight on how to make that heel-height decision.
-After all, the fit of the shoe matters just as much of as the fabulous style.
+Aside from creating comfort, we can give you some insight on how to make that heel-height decision and avoid wearing the wrong heel.
+After all, the fit of the shoe matters just as much as the fabulous style.
 Here are some tips for how to decide which heel height is right for you:

 In theory, your ideal heel height will be equivalent to your foot’s natural incline.
 That is, you’ll need to measure the distance between the ball of your foot to the edge of your heel.
 To do this, you may need the help of a friend.
 Sit in a chair and extend your leg directly in front of you, allowing your ankle and foot to fully relax.

 Then, place a ruler at your heel (this is the only part of your foot it should touch) and hold it parallel to the floor.
 The ruler should be situated so it looks like the heel of your shoe.
 Then, use your hand to create an imaginary line from the ball of your foot to the ruler.
 The amount of space between the ruler and the ball of your feet at that imaginary line will be your perfect heel height.

 Of course, this is just one point of reference when determining which heel height should be on the shoes that overflow your closet.
 Each height offers its own benefits, too.

 A heel’s height is the measurement from the heel cap, or bottom, up to the sole of the shoe itself.
 It is not the entire back height of the shoe itself.
 This measurement is best made with a tape measure on a flat surface.
 In the United States, this measurement is in inches.
 In countries that use the metric system, this would be in centimeters.